COVID-19: Does Your Family Have A Plan?

 Social upheavals like the coronavirus pandemic trigger anxiety, but it doesn’t have to paralyze you.
 Channel your anxiety into something positive: protect your family and other loved ones by planning for your future and ensuring your wishes are followed.

-Attorney Melissa De Groff is available to consult with you remotely to help you plan for your family’s future.
-You can reach Melissa at (317) 777-7453 or email@example.com.
+Attorney Melissa De Groff at KGR is available to consult with you remotely to help you plan for your family’s future.
+You can reach Melissa at (317) 777-7453 or firstname.lastname@example.org.
 And please practice social distancing and stay safe until this crisis passes.

 Comments are closed